-You may have never heard of ashwaganda but it is one of the best herbs you can take if you are stressed, have brain fog, trouble concentrating or remembering information.
-While food is a very important aspect of keeping the body healthy, there are times when herbal supplements can help.
-Herbal supplements have been widely used for thousands of years and can help support a healthy lifestyle.
+You may have never heard of ashwagandha but it is one of the best herbs you can take if you are stressed, anxious, have brain fog, trouble concentrating or remembering information.
+While food is a very important aspect of a healthy lifestyle, there are times when herbal supplements can help.

-So what is ashwaganda?
-According to The Chopra Center, ashwaganda is an herb that has been used since ancient times to heal a variety of health issues.
-Interestingly enough, ashwaganda is part of the night-shade family, which includes foods like the tomato.
-While the ashwaganda plant produces an orange-red fruit, the plant is mostly used for its root powder.
+What is ashwagandha?
+According to The Chopra Center, ashwagandha is an herb that has been used since ancient times to heal a variety of health issues.
+Interestingly enough, ashwagandha is part of the night-shade family, which includes foods like the tomato.
+While the ashwagandha plant produces an orange-red fruit, the plant is mostly used for the ashwagandha root powder.

-The reason ashwagandha is so good at reducing stress is it reduces cortisol, the hormone responsible for stress, in our bodies.
+The reason ashwagandha is so good at reducing stress and anxiety is because it reduces cortisol, the hormone responsible for stress in our bodies.
 (Source: Examine.com) We all know how bad it is for our bodies to be under stress.
-The negative effects include gut health issues, bloating, gas, diarrhea, constipation, stomachaches, high blood pressure, heart disease, obesity and diabetes.
-When you reduce stress, you are helping your body to be healthy.
+The negative effects include gut health issues, IBS, bloating, gas, diarrhea, constipation, stomachaches, high blood pressure, heart disease, obesity and diabetes.

-In 2012, a study of 64 people with a history of chronic stress were enrolled in a study to take ashwaganda twice a day, for 60 days.
+In 2012, a study of 64 people with a history of chronic stress were enrolled in a study to take ashwagandha twice a day, for 60 days.
 The treatment group given the ashwagandha root extract exhibited a significant reduction in anxiety scores after two months relative to the placebo group, without side effects.
 Most notably, serum cortisol levels were substantially reduced in the herbal group.
 (Source: Psychology Today)